-For the years ended December 31, 2023 and 2022, the annual money-weighted rate of return on OPEB plan investments, net of expense, was 14.6% and a negative 18.2%, respectively.
+For the years ended December 31, 2024 and 2023, the annual money-weighted rate of return on OPEB plan investments, net of expense, was 11.8% and 14.6%, respectively.
 The money weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts invested.